martawa10/martawa10/README.md

 In 2018 I decided to change my career from environmental engineering to data science.
 The same year I started my studies and also change a job for IT-related field.
-Now I am highly motivated to pursue a career that will give me an opportunity to develop my data analytics, data science, and data visualization skills.
+Now I am highly motivated to pursue a career that will give me an opportunity to develop my analytical, data science, and data visualization skills.
 After almost 2 years of studies, I am more than sure it is a path I want to follow.

 I am aware that I still have a lot to learn.
 Currently, I focus on enhancing my knowledge in Machine Learning, Python programming 🐍 , and data visualization in Tableau and PowerBI.